 You may file an appeal from this decision in the Circuit Court for Baltimore City or one of the Circuit Courts in a county in Maryland.
 The court rules about how to file the appeal can be found in many public libraries, in the Maryland Rules of Procedure, Title 7, Chapter 200.

-The period for filing an appeal expires: October 10, 2011
+The period for filing an appeal expires: April 14, 2013

-REVIEW ON THE RECORD
+REVIEW OF THE RECORD

-After a review on the record, and after deleting "or about" from the third sentence of the first paragraph, the Board adopts the hearing examiner's modified findings of fact.
-However, the Board finds that these facts warrant different conclusions of law and a reversal of the hearing examiner's decision.
+After a review of the record, the Board adopts the following findings of fact and reverses the hearing examiner's decision.